 Fiat Currency

-and governed by a single authority.
-Banks are often used to facilitate the
+Fiat currency, such as the US dollar, euro, and pound, is authorized and recognized by governments and is centralized and governed by a single authority.
+Banks are often used to facilitate the movement of fiat currency.

 Tokens